A BUSINESS IS LIKE A TREE, WHERE YOU PLANT IT – MATTERS.

-There are a number of variations to the PEST Analysis technique such as the PESTLE, STEEPLE, SLEPT and so forth but ultimately each of these techniques is analysing the external environment of a business and how it influences the decisions made about business growth and its future successes.
+There are a number of variations to the PEST Analysis technique (see diagram templates for these techniques here) such as the PESTLE, STEEPLE, SLEPT and so forth but ultimately each of these techniques is analysing the external environment of a business and how it influences the decisions made about business growth and its future successes.
 All of these techniques focus on the macro environment of a business and considers factors such as the Political, Economic, Technology and Socio-cultural aspects.

 Another perspective was introduced by Michael E. Porter, in 1979 who introduced an analysis framework called the Five Forces analysis which specifically focuses on the micro-environment of a business.
 Factors considered by this analysis includes looking at the Customer, Competitors and Suppliers in relation to the business itself.
 It brings insights into how much the profitability of a business is affected by these factors.